Starfish-develop/Starfish/README.md

 * Function to TRES-convolve spectrum from grid.
 Maybe this is part of Model?

 * sort out usage of C.kms_air and C.kms_vac

-* test grid resampling by giving a spectrum that is too long

-# Update FITS writer to choose the unit correctly
+* Update FITS writer to choose the unit correctly

 # Object oriented rewrite